krobelus/rate/README.md

 cargo test && ./test.py
 ```

+You can also selectively run tests, for example use `./test.py -k pr
-If you're in a hurry use `./test.py -k quick` to only run tests with
+benchmarks/crafted benchmarks/sadical/add4.cnf` to only run PR tests
-tiny input files.
+on the crafted benchmarks and on `add4.{cnf,dpr}`.

 Above tests require
 - `python3` (version 3.6 or above)